-Heat exhaustion is an illness that occurs when someone is too active in hot temperatures.
-Heat stroke is a more severe illness that occurs under the same circumstances, but can be life-threatening.
+Heat exhaustion is when the body overheats when you are too active in hot temperatures.
+Heat stroke is a more severe illness that can be life-threatening.

 Taking drugs that interfere with the way your body handles hot weather, including:

-Temperature over 37.8°C (about 100°F)Low blood pressureFast pulseMoist skin, sweatingMuscle cramps and tendernessNausea, vomitingDizziness or lightheadednessConfusionHeadaches
+may include: Temperature over 37.8°C (about 100°F)Fast pulseMoist skin, sweatingMuscle cramps and tendernessNausea, vomitingLightheadednessConfusionHeadaches

-Temperature over 40.5° C (about 105° F)Weakness, dizzinessBlurred visionConfusion, delirium, unconsciousness (can progress to coma)SeizuresNo sweatingPale, dry skin
+may include: Temperature over 40.5° C (about 105° F)Weakness, lightheadednessBlurred visionConfusion, delirium, unconsciousness (can progress to coma)SeizuresNo sweatingPale, dry skin

 ECG / EKG Wave